 Even when you're on time, each time you renew you will always have to pass the vision screening exam.
 You may be asked to get a new medical exam.
-As well, your DOT medical certificate must be up-to-date (issued within the past two years).
+As well, your DOT medical certificate must be up-to-date.

 When you renew your CDL, you can take the tests for any endorsements you wish to add to your license (or any restriction you wish to remove).
 Another benefit of renewing your CDL is that you can register to vote or change your registration address.
 You can also change the address on your license, update your name if it has changed, and change your organ donor status.

 The renewal cost is based on an $8 yearly fee for the license and $1 per year for each endorsement.
-The fee will be charged up front for the length of time that your CDL is valid (usually five years, so it'll be $40 plus endorsements).
+The fee will be charged up front for the length of time that your CDL is valid.
 The DMV accepts cash, checks, e-checks, money orders, Visa, MasterCard, and Discover, as well as check (debit) cards.

-You must self-certify your type of vehicle operation with the Virginia DMV by January 2014.
+You must self-certify your type of vehicle operation with the Virginia DMV.
 This means you must self-certify one of the following driving categories: